 “Bob meets his killer.
 They work things out.”

 Yellowbeard sighed and nodded.
-“Before poor Jim gets tortured by Redbeard’s men.”
+“Before poor Jim gets tortured to death by Redbeard’s men.”

 “Tortured?”
 That’s a new spin on the data.